Two Ocean & Emma Matilda Lakes (Inside Loop)

 At roughly 1.8 miles from the trailhead hikers will reach a large meadow that arguably offers the best views of Two Ocean Lake from its southern shore.
 During our hike we saw common loons, an osprey, and a couple of trumpeter swans gliding along the lakeshore.
 You should also keep an eye out for moose, elk, mule deer, coyotes, martens, common mergansers and other waterfowl as you travel this route.

-At just over 2.1 miles you'll reach an unmarked split in the trail, which isn't marked on any map.
+At just over 2.1 miles you'll reach an unmarked split in the trail, which isn't marked on any map I've seen.
 The trail leading off towards the left appears to be a social trail.
 Hikers should continue straight ahead through the willow thicket to cross a creek and proceed to the other side.
 From this point forward you'll more or less lose contact with the lake.

 After crossing the creek the trail climbs up and over a ridge, and soon begins passing through a fairly long stretch of huckleberries.